oracle/graal/truffle/docs/Languages.md

 # Language Implementations

-This page is intended to keep track of the growing number of Truffle language implementations and experiments.
+This page is intended to keep track of the growing number of language implementations and experiments on top of Truffle.
 The following language implementations exist already:

 * [FastR](https://github.com/graalvm/fastr), an implementation of GNU R. *